cran-task-views/SpatioTemporal/SpatioTemporal.md

         desired, generates track identifiers that are unique over the clusters.
 See the project page for more information and examples.
-    -   `r pkg("mkde")` Provides functions to compute and visualize movement-based kernel density estimates (MKDEs) for animal utilization distributions in 2 or 3 spatial dimensions.
     -   `r pkg("momentuHMM")` Extended tools for analyzing telemetry data using generalized hidden Markov models.
 Features of momentuHMM (pronounced ``momentum'') include data